Kindergarten programs are delivered by a qualified early childhood teacher. They are designed to improve your child’s development in:

 - exposure to new ideas and concepts.

-- support and assistance for children with special needs
+- access to support for children with special needs

 Parents must consider the year they wish their child to start school before enrolling in a kindergarten program.